Abu-Bakar-T/Street-Rivals-Showdown/README.md

 Access the downloadable assets for *Street Rivals Showdown* here:
 - [Mediafire Folder](https://www.mediafire.com/folder/596tcept48sic/Street_Rivals_Showdown_Downloadables)

+## Reflection

+- We should have properly planned the project (along with project timeline) from the beginning.
+- The game should have been designed before starting development.
+- We should have limited the features to prevent the feature creep that occurred.
+- The core mechanics should have been outlined more clearly.
+- The design should have been tailored to support the development process.
+- We should have spent more time refining the core mechanics to avoid confusion during development.

 ## WebGL Uploaded Build

 Play the game directly in your browser: